Forward Link Analysis for Full-Duplex Cellular Networks with Low Resolution ADC/DAC: Introduction

 \section{Introduction}

 Cellular networks are experiencing difficult design challenges to provide ever increasing data rates.
-Two tried and true approaches over the last two decades have been to increase transmission bandwidths and spectral efficiency.
+Two tried approaches over the last two decades have been to increase transmission bandwidths and spectral efficiency.

 To overcome the limited available bandwidth and support a large number of users, massive multiple-input multiple-output (MIMO) has emerged as a solution to improve the data rate without increasing the bandwidth \cite{mimo2}.
 A massive number of antennas can also provide significant multiplexing gain and serve a large number of users simultaneously \cite{mimo3}.
 With a massive number of antennas comes significant challenges in power consumption, energy efficiency, channel modeling and estimation due to the increased dimensionality \cite{overview}.